oceanlau/garbage/README.md

         }
         ```
         A class derived from the abstract base class must implement those methods that are not implemented(means they are abstract) in the abstract class.

+    -   Interface: With `interface`.
+        - Can contain only constants and abstract methods.
+        - Cannot be instantiated.
+        - Can only be implemented by classes or extended by other interfaces.
+        - Java does not support Multiple Inheritance, however a class can implement more than one interfaces.
+        - All methods in an interface are implicitly public and abstract.
+Using the keyword abstract before each method is optional.
+        - An interface may contain final variables.
+        - When a class implements an interface it has to give the definition of all the abstract methods of interface, else it can be declared as abstract class.
+        - An interface reference can point to objects of its implementing classes.
+        ```java
+        Interface Interface1
+        {
+            String a;
+            void b();
+        }
+        //...
+        class ClassName extends Superclass implements Interface1, Interface2
+        ```

+    -   Access Specifiers: `public`/`private`/`protected`/Default(Package Level scope)